ccn-ccn/MyNetworkSocial/README.md

 # **MyNetwork**
 MyNetwork is a creator centric social media platform that blends the swipeable experience of Tik Tok with the monetization tools of Amazon, without relying on traditional advertising.
-Instead, creators earn directly from their audience through seamless cryptocurrency payments.

 ## 🌐 Web View